Unicorndy/FASTAI_Image_Classification_with_Azure_Function_and_Telegram_bot_Deployment/Part3-Telegram_Bot_Deployment/README.md

 > /newbot.

-Follow the prompt and complete the creation of the new bot A token will be created like below and a link to the new bot channel.
+Follow the prompt and complete the creation of the new bot.
+A token will be created like below and a link to the new bot channel.
 (The token here is just a sample and has been revoked)
 ![telegram bot registration](https://github.com/Unicorndy/FASTAI_Image_Classification_with_Azure_Function_and_Telegram_bot_Deployment/blob/master/image/Part3/1-telegram-bot-registration.jpg)

 3. Create a new directory and a new virtual environment.
 You should be very familiar with creating virtual environment at this point.
 Install telegram bot package